auth0/docs/articles/flows/guides/implicit/add-login-implicit.md

 ---
-title: Add Login Using the Implicit Flow
+title: Add Login Using the Implicit Flow with Form Post
-description: Learn how to add login to your single-page application (SPA) using the Implicit Flow.
+description: Learn how to add login to your single-page application (SPA) using the Implicit Flow with Form Post.
 toc: true
 topics:
   - api-authentication